benzman81/homebridge-http-webhooks/README.md

                         "push_method": "GET", // (optional)
                         "push_body": "{ \"push\": true }", // (optional only for POST, PUT and PATCH; use "push_form" for x-www-form-urlencoded JSON)
                         "push_headers": "{\"Authorization\": \"Bearer ABCDEFGH\", \"Content-Type\": \"application/json\"}" // (optional)
                     }
                 ],
+                "doorbells": [
+                    {
+                        "id": "doorbell1",
+                        "name": "Doorbell name 1",
+                        "double_press": false, // (optional, set to true to enable this action if desired) "long_press": false // (optional, set to true to enable this action if desired) }
+                ],
                 "lights": [